guillaume-havard/rustinpy/README.md

-# Rust in Python
+# SpeedestPy

+> **Warning**: We use plateform/compilator dependent code, It may not works on your computer !
+> This package will only be tested on linux(Ubuntu 22.04) for now

-This project demonstrates how to integrate Rust code into Python applications to improve performance in computationally intensive tasks.
+This project demonstrates how to integrate external process into Python applications to improve performance in computationally intensive tasks.

-THis package is an hybrid one between python and rust
+For the moment we are only using python, numpy and rust.

 * `src/` contains rust sources
 * `src_python/` contains python sources